 Apprentices quickly learn there will be quite a bit of time before they are in the air and working on the lines.
 This means that the ability to contribute to a crew in other ways is critical.
 The vehicles that line crews use to navigate to jobs and while working are commercial vehicles, thus the important of having a CDL.

-Do lineman even need to get their CDL?
+Do lineman even need to get their CDL in 2023?

 Yes, if you are interested in becoming a lineman you should get your CDL.
 Having a CDL is not a prerequisite to begin a lineman apprenticeship but in many unions as apprenticeships are tough to come by, it can be the strong starting point to open up the lineman career path.